darionchew050204/Cyanide/README.md

 the aimbot and trigger bot may not work you have to do the terminal step every time you close and open cs:go It free tho

+this is not my cheat if there is a virus or you have question go to https://discord.gg/rPV2Tzp

+video might get taken down https://www.youtube.com/watch?v=P7A5-adT3k8